montijin/GuildCompanion/README.md

 ## Credits

-Built by Monti.
 Thanks to Sruon for pointing me in the right direction for memory and packet info as well as creating a very readable guild shop function for LSB.